FadisChen/MindMap-ChromeExtension/README.md

 - Processing large documents may take longer, please be patient
 - Image recognition feature only supports JPG and PNG formats
 - When capturing web content, you can press the ESC key to cancel the operation
+- The intelligent question-answering functionality requires a valid Jina AI API key to be enabled to use